Travel guide

 5. Practical connectivity tips in Singapore

 Singapore and payment cards: Singapore is very cashless: most establishments, including hawker centers, accept QR payments (PayNow, PayLah) and credit/debit cards.
-The main contactless payment methods work perfectly.
+Major contactless payment methods work perfectly.
 This is relevant for your eSIM because many hotels and restaurants have high-quality WiFi available for guests, which can complement your data plan.

-Roaming within Singapore vs. excursions to neighboring countries: If your travel plan includes visits to Kuala Lumpur (2 hours by train), Batam (45 minutes by ferry), or Bangkok, remember that your Singapore eSIM only covers Singaporean territory.
+Roaming within Singapore vs. excursions to neighboring countries: If your travel plan includes visits to Kuala Lumpur (2 hours by train), Batam (45 minutes by ferry) or Bangkok, remember that your Singapore eSIM only covers Singaporean territory.
 If you plan to leave the country, consider a regional eSIM for Southeast Asia that covers multiple destinations or purchase separate plans for each country.

 Frequently asked questions